-- In The X-Files episode "Unruhe", Jerry Schmauz was a serial lobotomist.
-He believed he was helping his victims who were troubled women.
-He claimed he saw their inner demons — and indeed, they were captured by photography.
+- The X-Files: Jerry Schmauz from "Unruhe" is a serial lobotomist.
+He believes that he's helping his victims, who are troubled women.
+He claims that he ses their inner demons — and indeed, they are captured by photography.

-- Arnold Ripner threatens to sue a lobotomist free of charge should he try to operate again on a patient who was rendered mentally incompetent by his amygdalectomy.
+- Barney Miller: "The Desk" was an episode involving a lobotomized criminal.
+Defense attorney Arnold Ripner threatens to sue the lobotomist free of charge should he try to operate again on Ripner's client, Mr. Lesco, who was rendered mentally incompetent by his amygdalotomy.

 - River in Firefly had parts of her brain removed, removing her ability to suppress her emotions.
 She was a genius child and abused by the controlling Alliance, who experimented on children like her.
 The programme was a bit shady and it was not clear why they did it.
 In Serenity, it was revealed they wanted to turn them into Super Soldiers.